TL;DR

 Verdict: Both share the same DevTools, but Chrome gets new features first and has better developer community support.

 Chrome provides Enhanced Safe Browsing and site isolation.
 However, Chrome's privacy defaults are less protective, and Google's business model depends on advertising data.
-Third-party cookie deprecation has been repeatedly delayed.
+Chrome eliminated third-party cookies in 2024.

 Verdict: Edge offers better default privacy controls and doesn't have the advertising-driven data collection concerns that Chrome does.